rust-lang/book/second-edition/nostarch/chapter12.md

 ```

 We add the `case_sensitive` field that holds a boolean.
 Then we need our `run`
-function to check the `case_sensitive` field's value and use that to decide
+function to check the `case_sensitive` field’s value and use that to decide
 whether to call the `search` function or the `search_case_insensitive` function
 as shown in Listing 12-22: